szwacz/nw-boilerplate/README.md

 You declare here which version of node-webkit you want to use and the URLs from where NW binaries should be downloaded.

 #### 2. Application package.json
 Placed in **app** directory.
 This is real manifest of your application, as specified by [NW wiki](https://github.com/rogerwang/node-webkit/wiki/Manifest-format).
-Declare your app dependencies here.
+Declare your app dependencies there.

 ### Project's folders